 NOTE 3—The non-AP MLD uses the GTK/IGTK/BIGTK for the reception of protected group addressed Management frames when the link becomes enabled again.

-An AP affiliated with an AP MLD that intends to turn its operating link into a disabled link should, prior to the time indicated by the Mapping Switch Time field, transmit Disassociation frames (see 11.3.6.8 (AP, AP MLD, or PCP disassociation initiation procedure)) to:

-All associated non-MLD non-AP STAs that do not support BSS transition capability.
+(#22057)

 When an AP MLD has advertised one or more links to be disabled using an advertised TTLM transmitted in Beacon and Probe Response frames, and the time indicated by the Mapping Switch Time field has reached, the MLME of a non-AP MLD that has all the setup links with the AP MLD operating on disabled links, shall issue an MLME-DISASSOCIATE.indication primitive to inform the SME for the disassociation of the non- AP MLD.
 The MLME-DISASSOCIATE.indication reason code should be set to any value except configuration or parameter mismatch, to follow the procedure defined in 11.3.6.7 (Non-AP STA, non-AP MLD, and non-PCP STA disassociation receipt procedure).

-NOTE 4—If a non-AP MLD has one or more setup links with the AP MLD and the AP MLD advertises the upcoming disablement of these one or more links, the non-AP MLD can maintain association with the AP MLD by performing an ML reconfiguration operation (see 35.3.6.4 (Link reconfiguration to the ML setup)) to switch its link with the AP MLD to a link that is not disabled or due to be disabled.
+NOTE 4—If a non-AP MLD has one or more setup links with the AP MLD and the AP MLD advertises the upcoming disablement of these one or more links, the non-AP MLD can maintain association with the AP MLD by performing an ML reconfiguration operation (see 35.3.6.4 (Link reconfiguration to the ML setup)) to switch its link with the AP MLD to a link that is not disabled or (#22414) not due to be disabled.

 Affiliated AP link enablement